 Audiologists are health care professionals with graduate degrees who assess and manage hearing and balance problems for patients of all ages.
-Using audiometers, computers, and numerous other testing devices, audiologists determine the severity and type of hearing loss and which aspects of the overall balance system may be involved in the patient's symptoms.
+Using audiometers, computers and numerous other testing devices, audiologists determine the severity and type of hearing loss and which aspects of the overall balance system may be involved in the patient's symptoms.

-Audiologists may specialize in the selection and fitting of hearing aids and cochlear implants, and training and counseling patients in the use of various assistive listening devices.
-Audiologists may also be responsible for managing hearing conservation and hearing loss prevention programs for individuals exposed to intense noise levels, assisting persons with management of tinnitus and coordinating an educational plan for children with hearing loss.
-They may also conduct research to enhance knowledge about hearing and balance function.
+Audiologists may specialize in the selection and fitting of hearing aids and cochlear implants, as well as training and counseling patients in the use of various assistive listening devices.
+They also may be responsible for managing hearing conservation and hearing loss prevention programs for individuals exposed to intense noise levels, assisting people with management of tinnitus, and coordinating educational plans for children with hearing loss.
+They may conduct research to enhance knowledge about hearing and balance function.

-According the U.S. Department of Labor, in 2010, the median annual salary for audiologists with a clinical doctorate was $70,000.
+According to the Department of Labor, the median annual salary for audiologists with a clinical doctorate was about $70,000 in 2012 (most recent data available).
 For those with research doctorates, the median annual salary was $96,097.
 For an audiologist with one to three years of experience, the median starting annual salary was $60,000.

 In addition to base salaries, audiologists also report commissions and bonuses.